Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous time

 In continuous time the condition $\langle M_t|\Xos\rangle = M_s$ holds with probability one, as we omit events that occur with zero probability.
 Also, conditional expectations $\langle M_t|X_{[0,s]}\rangle$ in continuous time should be understood as conditional expectations with respect to the filtration generated by $X_{[0,s]}$, see Appendix~\ref{app:probability} for a brief introduction and further references.

-Similarly, we define submartingales (supermartingales) as processes with a nonnegative (nonpositive) drift.
-We say that $S_t$ is a {\it submartingale} (supermartingale) relative to $X_t$ if the following three criteria are met: \begin{itemize} \item $S_t$ is a real-valued function defined on the set of trajectories $\Xot$; \item $S_t$ is integrable, i.e. $\langle |S_t| \rangle<\infty$; \item $S_t$ has a nonnegative (nonpositive) drift, i.e., it holds with probability one that
+Similarly, we define submartingales (supermartingales) as processes with a nonnegative (nonpositive) drift. { We say that $S_t$ is a {\it submartingale} (supermartingale) relative to $X_t$ if it is an integrable stochastic process that has a nonnegative (nonpositive) drift, i.e., it holds with probability one that